jayminwest/TeachNicheOfficial/issues/2025-02-25-nan-value-error-during-lesson-creation-process.md

 ## Additional Context

-This is a common React warning that occurs when an input with `type="number"` receives a non-numeric value.
-The fix should ensure proper type handling and validation throughout the form.
+This was a common React warning that occurs when an input with `type="number"` receives a non-numeric value.
+The fix ensures proper type handling and validation throughout the form.

 ## Labels
 - bug
 - frontend
+- resolved

+## Resolution

+Fixed in commit 8e4990a with message: "fix: Handle NaN value error in lesson creation form inputs"